rizafahmi/react-tdd/README.md

+# React TDD With Jest, Chai and Enzyme

+Doing TDD with Jest Chai and Enzyme.
+See commit history or tags to walkingthrough the process.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>